bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-The video example tests nearly all the possibilities for positioning subtitles/captions, styling (using HTML element wrapping with <b>, <i>,  etc.), voicing (subtitles corresponding to different characters will be displayed in different colors) and CSS styling.
+<p>The video example tests nearly all the possibilities for positioning subtitles/captions, styling (using HTML element wrapping with &lt;b&gt;, &lt;i&gt;,  etc.), voicing (subtitles corresponding to different characters will be displayed in different colors) and CSS styling.

 It is possible to locate the cues in the video viewport using absolute or relative values.
-The attributes that position the text are located on the same line as the cue definition, like at *line 9* of the previous WebVTT example file:
+The attributes that position the text are located on the same line as the cue definition, like at <i>line 9</i> of the previous WebVTT example file:</p>

 ```
 9. 00:00:11.000 --> 00:00:15.000<b> position:5% align:start</b>